-EVA will pursue modeling tasks to compare access protocols, including multi-carrier access, adaptive CSMA (particularly in VANETs), as well as directional and multiple antennas.
+EVA pursues modeling tasks to compare access protocols, including multi-carrier access, adaptive CSMA (particularly in VANETs), as well as directional and multiple antennas.
 There is a strong need for determinism in industrial networks.
-The EVA team will focus particularly on scheduled medium access in the context of deterministic industrial networks; this will involve optimizing the joint time slot and channel assignment.
-Distributed approaches will be considered, and the EVA team will determine their limits in terms of reliability, latency and throughput.
-Furthermore, adaptivity to application or environment changes will be taken into account.
+The EVA team focuses particularly on scheduled medium access in the context of deterministic industrial networks; this involves optimizing the joint time slot and channel assignment.
+Distributed approaches are considered, and the EVA team determines their limits in terms of reliability, latency and throughput.
+Furthermore, adaptivity to application or environment changes are taken into account.